Skip to content

 Email String Organization's email contact john@cisa.gov

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit an Organization Template

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings cog in the top-right corner of the screen.

-2. Under the Organizations Administration View, select the organization to be edited and click on the Edit Icon next to the organization template.
+2. Under Organizations Administration View, select the organization you want to edit and click the Edit icon next to the organization template.

-3. Here, users will be prompted the same organization's edit component as when adding a new organization template.
+3. The system opens the same edit form used when creating a new organization template.

 Delete an Organization Template